jonathb/spanish-olamundo/1_spanish.md

 - acoger  = to welcome
 - encoger = to shrink
 - escoger = to choose
-- recoger = to pick up
+- recoger = to pick up, fetch, bring
 - proteger =to protect
 - dirigir = to direct
 - elegir  = to elect
 - exigir   = to demand
 - fingir     = to pretend, fake
+- restringir = to restrict

 ############################################################